Updated October 23, 2021; Original Post: November 15,

 If you have been charged with shoplifting in Texas, you may wonder what penalties you may face if convicted.
 Shoplifting may sound like a minor criminal offense but if your shoplifting case is not handled properly, it could affect your future as negatively as a felony conviction.
-Here is a guide to everything you need to know about shoplifting charges in Texas, and what defenses may be used to help you.
+Here is a guide to everything you need to know about shoplifting charges in Texas, and what criminal defenses may be used to help you.

 What the Texas Statutes Say about Shoplifting

 Texas Penal Code §31.03 addresses theft, which comes in several different forms.
 Shoplifting is a type of theft crime.
 Moreover, it is the most common offense brought to court in the Fort Worth area and in most areas of Texas.

-Theft is defined as unlawfully taking someone else’s property without their consent and with the intent to permanently deprive the owner of the property.
+Theft or shoplifting is defined as unlawfully taking someone else’s property without their consent and with the intent to permanently deprive the owner of the property.
 In a shoplifting case, this would apply to unlawfully taking a retail store’s property without the store’s consent.

-The taking of property is unlawful when the one who takes it has an intention to deprive the rightful owner (the store) of their belongings.
+The taking of property is unlawful when the one who takes it has an intention to permanently deprive the rightful owner (the store) of their belongings.
 A shoplifting case hinges on intent, and the prosecution must prove that the defendant had intent to permanently deprive the owner of the property for a conviction to occur.

 Here are guidelines to the penalties associated with shoplifting charges:

-- Property value less than $50 plus prior theft conviction: Class B misdemeanor, maximum fine of $2,000 and/or maximum 180 days in jail
+- Shoplifting Property with a value less than $100 plus prior theft conviction: Class B misdemeanor, maximum fine of $2,000 and/or maximum 180 days in county jail.

 Defenses You Can Use to Fight Texas Shoplifting Charges